 Power is the ability to realize your will, to affect the world in ways you desire, to achieve your goals.
-Some things are sources of power.
+Power always has a source.
 Borrowed power is power that has been given to you and can be taken away by someone else.
-It usually takes the form of a job or position.
+It usually takes the form of an office or title.
 Owned power is power that cannot easily be taken away.
 The major sources of owned power are resources, skills, personal relationships, and knowledge.

 For example, say Alex was hired by Janet the CEO to manage one of her company’s offices.
-He now has the power to assign work to employees at the office.
+Alex now has the power to assign work to employees at the office.
 Janet can fire Alex, and if she does, Alex can no longer assign work to the office’s employees.
 This means that Alex’s power to assign work was borrowed power.
-After Alex is fired, he might write an angry email to Janet.
+After Alex is fired, he might write an angry email to Janet and his other former colleagues.
 Janet cannot easily take away Alex’s power to write angry emails, so Alex’s ability to write angry emails is an example of owned power.

 Acquiring Borrowed Power

 The most common route to acquiring borrowed power is what people call “getting a job”.
 For instance, getting a job as an accountant at an insurance company gives you the borrowed power of managing that company’s finances.
 Every official position confers borrowed powers, because official positions require you to render services for the group that hired you.
 The very right to render such services, the expectation of remuneration for such services, and access to the resources necessary to render the services are all borrowed powers, as they can be taken away by the employer.